Betsy Plank

-Betsy Ann Plank (3 April 1924 – 23 May 2010) She is commonly referred to as the first lady of public relations In her 63-year long career, she achieved many first in public relations leadership positions for women.
+Betsy Ann Plank (3 April 1924–23 May 2010) is commonly referred to as the first lady of public relations.
+In her 63-year-long career, she achieved many first in public relations leadership positions for women.

 The Arthur W. Page Center for Integrity in Public Communication recognized her as a "PR pioneer... and champion of public relations education".
 The New York Times referred to her as "a true trailblazer in the field of public relations".

 Early life

 Plank was born in Tuscaloosa, Alabama on 3 April 1924.
 She received a bachelor's degree in history and a minor in English literature from the University of Alabama.
 The university had no public relations major when she attended, which inspired her efforts to develop and advance public relations education.
 Following her 1944 graduation from the University of Alabama, she moved to Chicago in 1947 and began an unsuccessful career in radio broadcasting.
 Through her radio broadcasting career, Plank was able to meet her first mentor, Duffy Schwartz, one of the city's only female executives.
 Through Schwartz, Plank was first introduced to public relations when she was recommended to work a temporary position for a non-profit organization.
 Because of her performance, Plank was offered a permanent position that she held throughout the 1950s.